emmanueltouzery/key-menu.nvim/README.md

 -- To describe the group of mappings under <Space>g, use key-menu.set. require 'key-menu'.set('n', '<Space>g', {desc='Git'})

+-- The function key-menu.set is just a thin wrapper around vim.keymap.set, and -- is provided for convenience so that you don't have to type the key sequence -- twice.
+The above call to key-menu.set is equivalent to this: vim.keymap.set('n', '<Space>g', function() require 'key-menu'.open_window('<Space>g') end, {desc='Git'})

 -- The arguments to key-menu.set are the same as those for vim.keymap.set, -- except that the RHS/callback argument is omitted.